Unboxed-Software/solana-course/content/token22-metadata.md

   );
 ```

-Please note that the order of the instructions matter.

-To create the NFT, bundle all of these instructions together and send them to the Solana network:
+To create the NFT, add the instructions to a transaction and send it to the Solana network:
 ```ts
 const transaction = new Transaction().add(
   createMintAccountInstructions,